-Microwaves provide a level of convenience that makes them the ideal cooking appliance in an office.
+Microwaves provide a level of convenience that makes them ideal cooking appliances in an office.
 From warming up drinks and foods to fully cooking snacks and meals, a microwave doesn’t disappoint.
 A microwave at the office means employees can bring in home-cooked leftovers, which is a healthy and money-saving practice.
 It also means you and your employees can enjoy warm drinks and snacks anytime.

 The microwaves in this list give you a basic idea of what types of microwaves are available today.
 From a multifunctional microwave to a medium-duty commercial unit, you can find the right office microwave for you.
 And best of all microwaves allow you to provide great convenience in a small form factor.

 Did you know, the first commercially available microwave came out in 1947?
 It was almost six feet tall, and it weighed 750lbs.
 Here is to progress and the small and technically advanced microwaves of today.

 Top Office Microwaves

 When considering an office microwave for your small business or entrepreneurial space, it’s crucial to deliberate on several essential factors to ensure you select the best fit.
 A microwave might seem like a straightforward purchase, but the right one can significantly impact your workplace efficiency and convenience.
 Here are the key criteria we consider when recommending office microwaves:

 - Size and Capacity (High Importance): Evaluate the microwave’s internal capacity to accommodate the volume of food your team typically heats.
 Opt for a size that suits your office’s needs without taking up excessive counter space.

 - Power and Heating Options (High Importance): Look for microwaves with varying power levels to heat food efficiently.
 Settings such as defrost and quick-start functions can add versatility.